 ∆ 800G Pluggable MSA Formed by Chinese Optical Module or Service Suppliers

 OTT service supplier Tencent, system suppliers Huawei and H3C, optical module and device manufacturers Wuhan Guangxun/Hisense/Luxshare Precision, etc. are all actively engaging in this MSA organization.
-With the establishment of the 800G Pluggable MSA, it has also attracted the attention of standards organizations such as IEEE.
+The establishment of the 800G Pluggable MSA, has also attracted the attention of standards organizations such as IEEE.

 ∆ Current Members of 800G Pluggable MSA